Classic Film and Video

 |Her Name is Sabine|

-A documentary film aimed directly at the French government.
-It tells the story of two sisters - Sandrine, one of France's most successful actresses, and that of her severely autistic sister Sabine.
+This documentary film is aimed directly at the French government.
+It tells the story of two sisters - Sandrine, one of France's most successful actresses, and that of her sister Sabine who has autism and spent time in institutions.

 Hurry Tomorrow is a compelling documentary about the loss of